victor-likes-coding/sustainable-spaces/README.md

 ### **TODOs:**

-- Revamp types and zod types.
-They seem overly complicated right now and causes issues on some things.
-(WIP)
-- Add an edit route for specific properties owned by the user.
-(WIP)
+- Create the delete route for properties (WIP).
 - Create a view for user-owned properties.
-(Not started)
+(Not started).
 - Create a new Navbar (Home | Properties | Inbox | Profile) similar to TikTok.
 (Not started)
+- Create the Inbox class / mechanism to submit bids for properties (Not started)
+- Create the donations page / hook up to a payment processor (Not started)
+- Optimize the way photos are shown on property page.
+(Not started)

+### 4/14-4/18:

+- Complete the edit route for properties 🎉
+  - Users can edit the image for property, removing images, adding images.
+- Refactor the PropertyService class to use Prisma types / remove a lot of explicit typing unless necessary to cast.

 ### 4/8-4/12: